Disaster loss deduction

 - Making contributions to a traditional Individual Retirement Account (IRA) or Roth IRA

-- Extended deadlines are up to 1 year (See IRS Tax Relief in Disaster Situations)
+- Deadlines may be postponed up to 1 year (See IRS Tax Relief in Disaster Situations)

 - Interest and penalties are canceled on the underpaid income tax for the length of any extended deadline period